ch4mpy/spring-addons/samples/tutorials/README.md

 ## 1. <a name="oauth_essentials"/>OAuth2 essentials
+**As OAuth2 client and resource-server needs and responsibilities are quite different, please read this section before you start.**
 ### 1.1 Actors
 - **resource-owner**: think of it as end-user.
 Most frequently a physical person, but can be a client authenticated with client-credential (see below)
 - **authorization-server**: the server issuing and certifying resource-owners and clients identities